Air changes per hour: Air change rate recommendations

 Air change rates are often used as rules of thumb in ventilation design.
 However, they are seldom used as the actual basis of design or calculation.
 For example, residential ventilation rates are calculated based on area of the residence and number of occupants.
 Non-residential ventilation rates are based on floor area and number of occupants, or a calculated dilution of known contaminants.
 Hospital design standards use air changes per hour.
 Recommended air changes rates can be found in relevant standards.
+Recent research indicates that Air Changes per Hour (ACH) alone may not be a reliable parameter for making ventilation recommendations.
+A new parameter, effective Air Changes per Hour (called ACHH by Mojtaba Zabihi et al.), which incorporates both the flow rate and large-scale airflow patterns, could provide a more accurate measure of how efficiently air is supplied and circulated within a room.
+This is particularly important for effectively managing airborne disease spread.

-Methods of Measurement
+Methods of measurement

-Air changes per hour is a measurement intended to communicate the air change effectiveness of a space’s ventilation system.
+Air changes per hour is a measurement intended to communicate the air change effectiveness of a space's ventilation system.
 Discussion around the ASHRAE standard 62, Ventilation for Acceptable Indoor Air Quality led to the development of a more direct method of measuring air change effectiveness with the use of a tracer gas.
-A tracer gas is a small amount of easily-detected gas which is mixed with air in order to study airflow patterns.
+A tracer gas is a small amount of easily detected gas which is mixed with air in order to study airflow patterns.

 This method directly compares the age of the air where occupants breathe to the age of air that would occur were the air of the space perfectly mixed.
 The method is designed to more accurately understand the effects of air-flow patterns within a space, to identify or avoid such occurrences as short-circuiting airflow patterns, in which most of the supply air goes directly to the exhaust, and fails to mix with the air already present.